dotnet/docs-aspire/docs/database/includes/cosmos-app-host.md

 // After adding all resources, run the app...
 ```

 When you call `AddDatabase`, it configures your Cosmos DB resources to have a database named `db`.
 The database is created in the Cosmos DB account that's represented by the `AzureCosmosDBResource` that you added earlier.
 The database is a logical container for collections and users.
-For more information, see [Azure Cosmos DB databases](/azure/cosmos-db/databases).
+For more information, see [Databases, containers, and items in Azure Cosmos DB](/azure/cosmos-db/resource-model).

 ### Add Azure Cosmos DB emulator resource